Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

-\begin{thm} A CCV $\lambda\mu$-term $M$ is strongly normalizable if and only if $[\![M]\!]$ is strongly normalizable.
-Here we understand $[\![M]\!]$ to be $[\![M]\!]_c$ given in Preliminaries. \end{thm}
+\begin{thm} A CCV $\lambda\mu$-term $M$ is strongly normalizable if and only if $[\![M]\!]$ is strongly normalizable. \end{thm}

-\proof .5em The only-if part is just Prop.~\ref{ntw00}.
+\begin{proof} The only-if part is just Prop.~\ref{ntw00}.
 The converse uses the characterization by types.
 Provided that $[\![M]\!]$ is strongly normalizable, $M$ is typeable.
 This is included in the proof of Prop.~\ref{xub13}.
-Finally, $M$ is strongly normalizable by Prop.~\ref{yla37}.
+Finally, $M$ is strongly normalizable by Prop.~\ref{yla37}. \end{proof}